-The cancer in all cases is unrepaired DNA damage to skin cells, causing mutations, or genetic defects and rapid cell multiplication, which brings tumours.
+Whilst individual risk factors vary, none of us are immune from getting skin cancer.
+In all cases, this is unrepaired DNA damage to skin cells, causing mutations, or genetic defects and rapid cell multiplication, which brings tumours.

 Our skin cells normally contain DNA repair enzymes, to help reverse UV damage.
 A few people lack the genes for these enzymes and can suffer higher rates of skin cancer, although they are not entirely effective and none of us are immune.